 5. Practice tests

-Once you have practiced answering questions for each of the sections, it is a good idea to practice under exam conditions.
+Once you have practised answering questions for each of the sections, it is a good idea to practice under exam conditions.
 This will help you feel more comfortable on the day of the test.

 You will receive the results on the day of the test as they are available within 10 minutes of completing the test.
 The pass letter is dated and you have two years to complete Part 4 of the Driver CPC from this date.